 Applicants must have one of the following, or equivalent:

-Applicants may be eligible for admission if they meet the special admission requirements outlined in the programme specific admission requirements.
+Applicants may be eligible for admission if they meet the special admission requirements outlined in the programme schedule for the masters.

 English Language Admission Requirements

 General English Language Requirements

 Applicants must have achieved a minimum standard of English as demonstrated by a minimum of 8 credits at NCEA Level 2 in English (4 in Reading, 4 in Writing).

 Applicants must have at least ONE of the following: